 Why it matters

-- Senator Grassley alleges FBI's Arctic Frost investigation targeted Republican groups, raising concerns over political bias in federal agencies.
+• Senator Grassley alleges FBI's Arctic Frost investigation targeted 92 Republican organizations, raising concerns about political bias in federal agencies.

 What’s next

-- Senator Grassley may push for legislative measures to increase oversight of the FBI's political investigations.
+• Grassley plans to push for legislation to limit the FBI's political investigations.